VeriTrail: Closed-Domain Hallucination Detection with Traceability: Dataset Details

 To label the extracted claims, we recruited annotators through Upwork.
 As a screening test, candidates were asked to label 42 claims associated with one of the questions.
 We reviewed their labels and compared them to our own.
 Six candidates completed the test, and four whose results met our quality standards were selected to continue.
 All selected annotators were fluent English speakers, based in the United States, and had a 100\% success rate for prior jobs.
 Three had completed a bachelor’s degree.
 They were compensated at a rate of \$15-20 per hour.

-To minimize annotator fatigue, we divided the remaining samples into two batches, which were annotated over five days.
+To minimize annotator fatigue, we divided the remaining samples into two batches, which were annotated sequentially over five days.
 Each annotator labeled all claims in both batches.
 The first batch included 6 questions, and the second included 13.
 We provided detailed feedback to the annotators after both the screening test and the first batch.
 To avoid overloading the annotators, they were shown only the 9-10 articles associated with each claim.
-Independently, one of the authors also annotated all claims with access to the full set of articles.
-As noted in \autoref{subsec:data}, only 13\% of claims required evidence beyond the 9-10 articles, confirming our hypothesis that the constrained set would be sufficient to verify most claims.
+Independently, one of the authors annotated all claims with access to the full set of articles.
+As noted in \autoref{subsec:data}, only 13\% of claims required the full set of articles, confirming our hypothesis that the constrained set would be sufficient to verify most claims.

 \appautoref{app:subsubsec:annotation_instructions} contains the annotation instructions provided to the annotators.
-For the annotation interface, we created an Excel file for each question, with a separate copy per annotator.
-Each row corresponded to a claim, with columns for assigning a label, indicating uncertainty, quoting supporting or refuting evidence, and providing comments.
+For the annotation interface, we created a separate Excel file for each question and annotator.
+The files contained one row per claim and columns for assigning a label, indicating uncertainty, quoting supporting or refuting evidence, and providing comments.

 The label options used in the annotation study were more granular than those used by VeriTrail.
 Our goal was to encourage annotators to be as precise as possible about the relationship between each claim and the articles.
 Specifically: \begin{itemize} \item The labels “At Least One Part is Refuted” and “Insufficient Evidence (None of the Above)” were both mapped to VeriTrail’s “Not Fully Supported” label, but the former required annotators to provide evidence that refuted the claim, while the latter indicated a lack of both supporting and refuting evidence. \item The “All Parts are Supported” label was mapped to VeriTrail’s “Fully Supported” label. \item The “Conflicting Evidence with No Clear Resolution” label was mapped to “Inconclusive.” \item All “I Don’t Understand the Claim” labels were excluded from our analysis.\footnote{“Conflicting Evidence with No Clear Resolution” and “I Don’t Understand the Claim” labels were rare: they each represented only 1.6\% of all labels.} \end{itemize}